Skip to content

 Three things to know before you arrive: the KAZA UniVisa unlocks both sides of the Falls plus day trips into Botswana; the bridge sits in “no-man’s-land” between the border posts; and Botswana has strict documentation rules for travel with minors.

-If you are staying in Victoria Falls and visiting Chobe for the day, the KAZA UniVisa is highly recommended.
+If you are staying in Victoria Falls and visiting Chobe for the day, the KAZA UniVisa ($50 USD) is highly recommended.
 It allows you to enter both Zimbabwe and Zambia and covers day trips into Botswana without needing to buy a new visa upon your return.
 Your passport is essential for the border crossing.

 Source: Chobe Day Trip · Travel Tip